Selected client coverage. Full client list and coverage available upon request

 5 ways to keep your rockstar employees happy Contributed article by Rypple CEO, Daniel Debow:

 When Google interviewed its employees about what they valued most at work, none of the extravagant benefits made the top of the list.
 Neither did salary.
-Instead, employees cited access to “even-keeled bosses who made time for one-on-one meetings, who helped people puzzle through problems by asking questions..."

-Jive Apps Seek, Enterprise Rigor, Consumer Cool "If companies have installed Jive, that means they get and understand social and this way of doing business that is much more open and transparent," said David Stein, a co-founder and co-CEO of Rypple.
+Jive Apps Seek Enterprise Rigor, Consumer Cool "If companies have installed Jive, that means they get and understand social and this way of doing business that is much more open and transparent," said David Stein, a co-founder and co-CEO of Rypple.

 Tools That Can Help When There Is Too Much on Your Plate ...[Mavenlink] is one of several online or cloud-based services that do all this and more, including tracking budgets, expenses, billable time and invoicing.
 They all differ in interface, capabilities and emphasis, and each seems to have its advantages for different types of project-management challenges.
-But in playing around with some of them, it’s clear to me that any one of them can be invaluable in planning and executing projects, especially those that involve interrelated tasks.

 LiveChat Offers Facebook Integration The capability will allow LiveChat’s clients to gather personal information about visitors to their sites...(e-commerce sites) will be able to use information from an unknown shopper’s profile to provide better customer assistance.